-For most taxpayers, the accounting year ends on 31 March - the balance date.
-If you want a balance date for your organisation other than 31 March, you must apply to us in writing, stating your reasons.
+For most customers, the accounting year ends on 31 March - the balance date.
+If you require a different balance date for your organisation other than 31 March, you must apply to us in writing, stating your reasons.
 We usually only approve a change if there are sound business reasons for doing so, or if your business activity is in an industry where there is a recognised balance date other than 31 March.